Masorr/musicians_blog/README.md

   - To access more functionalities like commenting on posts or clicking on authors'/users' links to view their profiles, the user has to register and be logged in.
   - If the user is logged in, the navigation bar provides links to essential sections like Home, About, Logout, Profiles and My Profile.
     - Logged in users can comment on posts, and they can also click on authors' or commenters' names, in which it will lead to that user's profile page.
-  - Users are displayed as logged in at the top right corner.
-(Otherwise it will display: "You are not logged in, click 'here' to log in.", in which 'here' links to the login page)
   - The blog posts' titles serve as clickable links that direct users to detailed view of the blog post.
   - Pagination allows users to navigate through multiple pages of blog posts.